Serving

 30 min

-Legal in California and sold as Ong Choy, water spinach is highly popular throughout Southeast Asia, but a "controlled substance" in much of the US.
-This flavorful salad fully exploits the contrast between wilted leaves and crunchy stems, as well as its affinity for shrimp.
-It can be made a few hours ahead and refrigerated.
+Legal in California, Water Spinach (Ong Choy, Pak Bung) is banned in many US States.
+This flavorful salad fully exploits the contrast between its wilted leaves and crunchy stems, as well as its affinity for shrimp.

 1